ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 As noted above, authors are expected to do a well-rounded evaluation of the pros and cons of congestion control algorithms that are brought to the IETF.
-The following
-are guidelines seek to help authors and the IETF community.
+The following guidelines are designed to help authors and the IETF community.
 Concerns that fall outside the scope of these guidelines are certainly possible;
 these guidelines should not be considered as an all-encompassing check-list.